Bar & Court Admissions

 Sanford L. Michelman

-Sanford L. Michelman, co-founder of Michelman & Robinson, LLP (M&R), is a litigation partner in the Firm’s Los Angeles Office.
-Mr. Michelman focuses his practice across industries, with a particular expertise in the insurance, financial services, advertising and digital media spaces.
-Named the “Litigation Attorney of the Year” for 2021 by the Los Angeles Business Journal, he is routinely called upon to represent clients in the most difficult and complex matters that frequently extend into a wide array of industries.
-Mr. Michelman advocates in arbitration, administrative proceedings and in state and federal courts all over the country.
+Sanford L. Michelman, Chairman and Co-Founder of M&R, is a partner in the firm’s Los Angeles Office.
+He focuses his practice across industries, with a particular expertise in the insurance, financial services, advertising and digital media spaces.
+Named the “Litigation Attorney of the Year” for 2021 by the Los Angeles Business Journal, he is routinely called upon to represent clients in the most difficult and complex "bet-the-company" matters that play out in arbitration, administrative proceedings and in state and federal courts all over the country.

-Mr. Michelman has defeated scores of class actions and large exposure cases.
-He routinely represents insurers, broker/agents, underwriters, private equity groups, banks, and advertising and media companies throughout the United States.
-Mr. Michelman also represents clients in investigations conducted by various governmental agencies including Departments of Insurance, Attorney General’s Offices, Department of Justice, Securities and Exchange Commission, Federal Trade Commission and Department of Real Estate, among others.
+Having defeated scores of class actions and large exposure cases, Sanford is sought after by insurers, broker/agents, underwriters, private equity groups, banks and leading businesses throughout the U.S for representation.
+He also acts on behalf of clients like these in investigations conducted by various governmental agencies including Departments of Insurance, Attorney General’s Offices, Department of Justice, Securities and Exchange Commission, Federal Trade Commission and Department of Real Estate, among others.

-Mr. Michelman not only represents clients in matters involving the government, he also has experience representing the government itself and handling matters for government officials.
-He worked for U.S. Senator Howard M. Metzenbaum (D-Ohio), assisting with the investigation of Executive Life Insurance, Inc. and the nomination of Associate Justice Clarence Thomas to the United States Supreme Court.
-In 2001, the Governor of California appointed Mr. Michelman to the State Athletic Commission of which he was elected Vice-Chairman in 2002 and Chairman in 2004.
-In 2016, Mr. Michelman was elected as a member of the Federal Reserve Bank of San Francisco's board of directors in 2016.
+Sanford not only serves clients in matters involving the U.S. government, he has also represented the government itself and handled matters for government officials.
+He assisted U.S. Senator Howard M. Metzenbaum (D-Ohio) in the investigation of Executive Life Insurance, Inc. and the nomination of Associate Justice Clarence Thomas to the U.S. Supreme Court.
+In 2001, the Governor of California appointed Sanford to the State Athletic Commission, of which he was elected Vice-Chairman in 2002 and Chairman in 2004.
+More recently, Sanford was elected as a member of the Federal Reserve Bank of San Francisco's board of directors in 2016.
 Currently, he is the Chair of the Federal Reserve Bank’s Audit and Risk Management Committee.

-A significant contributor to the Los Angeles community, Mr. Michelman was the recipient of the Discovery Award by the Zimmer Children’s Museum.
-He sits on the Museum's Board of Directors.
-In addition, Mr. Michelman has been honored by the California State Bar for his pro bono work at Bet Tzedek.
+A significant contributor to the Los Angeles community, Sanford was the recipient of the Discovery Award by the Zimmer Children’s Museum.
+He formerly sat on the museum's Board of Directors.
+In addition, Sanford has been honored by the California State Bar for his pro bono work at Bet Tzedek.

 Awards & Special Recognitions